sage386/DtsStorage/README.md

 An Endpoint layer abstracted from transport is also there.
 It allows an endpoint to make shares of specific paths of a storage(s), thus exposing/publish them for replication.
 Recursive sharing for subtree structure is also supported.
-Other endpoints easily can subscribe for those shared resources and effectivelly receive autimatically replicated data into local DstStorage folder.
+Other endpoints easily can subscribe for those shared resources and effectivelly receive autimatically replicated data into its local DstStorage folder.

 11. Lightning Fast

-Designed for speed and space efficiency.
+Designed for speed but kept also space efficiency in mind.

 ...more